improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 In the real world, you'll almost certainly use one of several popular User Input/Form libraries such as [Redux Form](https://redux-form.com), [React Final Form](https://github.com/final-form/react-final-form), or [Formik](https://jaredpalmer.com/formik).
 For this example application, we're using Formik.

 Formik is a wrapper around Forms that takes care of some basic considerations like setup/reset/teardown, validation, and state management.
+It's a very lightweight solution which means it's easy to setup and very fast, but it doesn't do as much for you as others like `redux-form` which can lead to some boilerplate (but way less than you'd have doing it all yourself!)

-### Add Edit Employee Functionality
+### Add Create/Edit Employee Functionality

 * Now let's set up a way to edit an employee.